ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 `SteamLinuxRuntime/my_scout_sdk_0.20200604.0/metadata` and
 `SteamLinuxRuntime/my_scout_sdk_0.20200604.0/files/bin/env`.
 Then select it from the list of runtimes in [the test-UI](#test-ui).

+Again, the same mechanism can work for soldier, with the names changed appropriately.

 The SDK has some basic debugging tools like `strace`, `gdb` and `busybox`, as well as development tools like C compilers.